 a.
-The School may ask Noblesville Police Department canine division to conduct random searches of both student lockers and the school parking lot.
+The Noblesville Schools' safety dogs will conduct random searches of student lockers.
 If a canine indicates on a car, locker or student article, the school administration will follow through on the basis of reasonable suspicion.
 This may include but is not limited to a more thorough search of the student's person or belongings, a nurse evaluation of substance-induced symptoms present and a drug screen.
-Administration will meet with the implicated student to more fully investigate the situation.
+Administration will meet with the student in question to more fully investigate the situation.
 Parents will be notified in a timely manner when the investigation is underway.
 Any search conducted by administration shall be conducted in accordance with Board policy, this Student Handbook, and applicable law.